TyRaS-SW/MPV-SW-Capture/README.md

    **Setup file**
    - Inside the folder, run `Setup_MPV-SW-Capture.exe`.
 You will find a GUI window similar to this: <div align="center">![MPV‑SW‑Capture Setup](assets/mpv-sw-capture_setup.jpg)</div>

-   - If you have the files, you will see ffplay.exe: Found! and menu.conf: Found!
+   - If you have the files in the folder, you will see ffplay.exe: Found! and menu.conf: Found!
    - If you want to change your GUI Language to Spanish, press the **ES** button.
 You can swap wherever you want.
    - Press **"Scan Device"**, it will list all audio and video devices currently attached.
      (If nothing is connected, the list will be empty.
 Connect your devices, and try pressing the button again.)